Xerez Deportivo FC: History

-On 7 July 2015, it was disclosed that Xerez CD and Xerez Deportivo FC were negotiating to combine both clubs into one single club.
+It was revealed on 7 July 2015 that talks to merge Xerez CD and Xerez Deportivo FC into a single club were underway.
 The board of directors decided to convene an assembly on 23 July to make a decision.
 On 23 July, the Assembly met in Alcazar of Jerez de la Frontera, where over 350 partners of Xerez Deportivo FC decided for the "Unification of xerecismo" (for: 317; against: 39; abstentions: 7).
-But finally the "Unification of xerecismo" was not carried out, because Xerez CD fans voted "no" (for: 0; against: 56; abstentions: 11).
+But finally the "Unification of Xerecismo" was not carried out, because Xerez CD fans voted "no" (for: 0; against: 56; abstentions: 11).

 On 17 August, the assembly decided to create a rugby team.
 Xerez Deportivo FC and Club Rugby Xerez, a rugby team founded in 1992, came to an collaboration agreement, so Club Rugby Xerez became a sports club.
 Early in September, most of Xerez DFC fans showed their discomfort with their board of directors and the Ayuntamiento de Jerez due to use of the Estadio Municipal de Chapín.

-At the start of the new season, the club continued getting good results.
-In 2016 on Easter Sunday, Xerez Deportivo FC was promoted to the fifth national league and won 2–0 against Puerto Real CF. On 25 May, the Asamblea de Socios approved reaching an agreement with Estella CD to be the reserve team of Xerez DFC.
+The team kept producing strong results as the new season got underway.
+Easter Sunday, 2016, saw Xerez Deportivo FC advance to the fifth national league after defeating Puerto Real CF 2–0.
+On 25 May, the Asamblea de Socios approved reaching an agreement with Estella CD to be the reserve team of Xerez DFC.
 In summer 2016, the club ended the affiliation contract with the "Atletismo Chapin" and "CRUXE" Rugby teams.

-The following season, the club acquired 3,300 subscribers.
-In the beginning, the team didn't get good results and the coach, Dani Pendín, was relegated and replaced by Antonio Sanchez Franzon, who turned the results around.
+3,300 new members joined the club in the next season.
+In the beginning, the team didn't get good results and the coach, Dani Pendín, was sacked and replaced by Antonio Sanchez Franzon, who turned the results around.
 Pedro Ruiz, responsible for sports affairs, continued in the club despite complaints from the club's partners.
 Juan Carlos Ramírez was appointed Sports Director.

-In 2018 they promoted to Tercera División.
+In 2018 they were promoted to Tercera División.

-In the 2018–19 season the team debuts in national category in a very disputed competition.
-As a historical fact, the first exit out of Andalusia takes place, in a visit to Ceuta in which the "azulinos" impose 0–3 against the AD Ceuta FC in the Alfonso Murube Stadium.
+In the 2018–19 season the team debuted in a national category in a hotly contested competition.
+Their first game outside Andalusia took place, in a visit to Ceuta in which the "azulinos" won 3–0 against AD Ceuta FC in the Alfonso Murube Stadium.